SkyAPM/go2sky/README.md

 They are defined as constant in root package with prefix `Tag`.

-## Log
+## Log x Trace context

-We enhance trace integration capability, make trace context data into log.
-OAP server may link log and trace together.
+Inject trace context into the log text.
+SkyWalking LAL(log analysis language) engine could extract the context from the text and correlate trace and logs.

 ```go
 // Get trace context data